 - It may be required that Sabre works with their marketing representative on these communications based on the defined Tier of their product.

-Demonstrate the business value of the new release by providing sufficient documentation.
-This may be in the form of:
+Demonstrate the business value of the new release by providing sufficient documentation:

 - Detailed documentation of the new features of the Live version.